 - Varies by location and season

 The caveat: Even labeled GF items are stored in cases with wheat products and handled by workers who touch pastries.
-Cross-contact is possible.
+A gluten-free label is not the same as a celiac-safe environment.

 How to Order Safely at Starbucks